ibrahim-kocyigit/ibm-data-science-professional-certificate/glossary.md

 **Delimited Text File:** A plain text file where a specific character separates the data values.

+**Demographic Information:** Information about one's characteristics, such as age, gender, and location.

 **Descriptive Approach:** An approach used to show relationships and identify clusters of similar activities based on events and preferences.

 **Descriptive Modelling:** Modeling technique that focuses on describing and summarizing data, often through statistical analysis and visualization, without making predictions or inferences.

+**Descriptive Statistics:** Techniques used to analyze and summarize data, providing initial insights and identify gaps in data.

 **Digital Change:** The integration of digital technology into business processes and operations.
 Leads to improvements and innovations in how organizations operate and deliver value to customers.